 In this case, the Brize 25's simplicity is a virtue.
 Simple packs are more versatile.
 If you use your daypack for only day hiking, you want carefully arranged pockets, sophisticated ventilation, and various strapping points.
 If you will also use this pack for rock climbing, travel, or day-to-day use, simplicity is better.
-In all these other arenas, extra pockets and super rigid ventilated back panels are liabilities.
-The simple, flexible construction of the Brize makes it more suitable to other activities.
+In all these other areas, extra pockets and super rigid ventilated back panels are liabilities.
+The simple, flexible construction of the Brize makes it more suitable for other activities.
 For this, it does well.

 Ease of Use

 Again, the simplicity of the Brize edges it ahead here.
 The one main compartment, complemented by two simple zipper pouches, is easy to figure out.
 Of course, when you are used to them, having multiple pockets and straps enhance your usage.
 Our one gripe about the ease of use of the Brize is in the narrow main compartment.
 For this volume, the pack is particularly tall and narrow.
 The distance from the front to the back of the pack seems very low.
 This makes it carry close to your body, but getting stuff in and out is compromised.

 This bag will last you a long time.
 Our experience with this pack, other products from Arc'teryx, and our experience with packs made of this weight of fabric suggests a great deal of durability.
 Our test regimen does not allow us to test every product to failure, but we are confident in our ability to extrapolate durability from the prodigious usage we do execute.